 Tishomingo is a tiny town located in the state of Mississippi.
 With a population of 363 people and just one neighborhood, Tishomingo is the 243rd largest community in Mississippi.

-Tishomingo is a blue-collar town, with 39.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Tishomingo is generally considered to be a blue-collar town.
+39.39% of the Tishomingo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tishomingo is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Tishomingo who work in office and administrative support (13.64%), healthcare (11.62%), and sales jobs (10.10%).

 Also of interest is that Tishomingo has more people living here who work in computers and math than 95% of the places in the US.